novintic/Fluke-9010A-Pod-Adapters/README.md

 Fluke Pod adapter large: use a standard DB 25 cable with your repro pod.
 Should work with the 'large' pods like 6809 and 68000.

-Z80 Pod 2x40 Pin Cable: Use a double 40pin ribbon cable to get better signal quality / more stable interfacing even with longer cables.
+Z80 and 6502 Pod 2x40 Pin Cable: Use a double 40pin ribbon cable to get better signal quality / more stable interfacing even with longer cables.

 If you don't know what all this means, you probably won't need any of it..;)